 Plastic

 Plastic flanges are a popular choice because they are inexpensive, lightweight, strong, and won’t rust or corrode.
-They are the most popular choice of material for toilet flanges and are suitable for both residential and commercial use.
-The one drawback of plastic flanges is that they can collapse under extreme pressure from bulky waste or high water levels.
+They are suitable for both residential and commercial use.
+However, they can collapse under extreme pressure from bulky waste or high water levels.

 Copper